meldissa/p2-movie-quiz/README.md

 Due to time constraints, I was unable to apply additional features, in the future I would like to implement the following:

+* Add more categories to the quiz to allow the user to shuffle between different categories and questions to test their knowledge on wider range of topics.
+For example, make specific categories for the movies such as animated, action, horror etc.
+* Add a timer element to the quiz to give the user a set timeframe to answer the question displayed.

 ## Technologies Used <a name="tech-used"></a>

 For this project the main languages used are __HTML5__, __CSS3__ and __JavaScript__.